 Maui Itinerary Day 5: Do a Tour

 Today is a free day.
-You could either add a popular tour to your Maui itinerary or take it easy at one of the beaches near Lahaina.
+You could either add a popular tour to your Maui itinerary or take it easy at one of the beaches on the south or west coast.
 If you do decide to do a tour, here are the top tours on Maui:

 Full disclosure – I haven’t done any of these tours myself but these are the ones I am interested in and would definitely like to do next time I am in Maui.

-Depending on what you decide to do, you will probably be done by the late afternoon so I suggest exploring quaint downtown Lahaina, checking out the shops, galleries, and historic buildings, and grabbing some beers at Maui Brewing Co. – the largest Craft Brewery in Hawaii.
+Depending on what you decide to do, you will probably be done by the late afternoon so I suggest returning to your favorite beach or relaxing at your accommodations.

 Maui Itinerary Day 6: Snorkeling at Kaanapali Beach